Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Methods

-Fig.~\ref{fig:Sketch_Circuits} illustrates two circuit layouts for preparing the pUCCD ansatz, taking ${}^{20}$O nucleus as an example. {\bf a.} pUCCD (GS): optimized for devices with limited connectivity (e.g., IBM heavy-hexagon architectures), using Givens rotations followed by SWAP gates (GS)~\cite{Elfving_PRA2021}.
-The basic idea behind the circuit is detailed in Ref.~\cite{Kivlichan2018}. {\bf b.} pUCCD (G): one realization for all-to-all connectivity (e.g., trapped-ion devices), requiring only Givens rotations.
+Thus, the pUCCD ansatz can be implemented as a sequence of Givens rotations on top of a reference state, e.g., initially prepared by applying $X$ gates to the qubits corresponding to occupied pair orbitals.
+Fig.~\ref{fig:Sketch_Circuits} illustrates two circuit layouts for preparing the pUCCD ansatz, taking ${}^{22}$O nucleus as an example. (a) pUCCD(GS): optimized for devices with limited connectivity (e.g., IBM heavy-hexagon architectures), using Givens rotations followed by SWAP gates (GS)~\cite{Elfving_PRA2021}.
+The basic idea behind the circuit is detailed in Ref.~\cite{Kivlichan2018}. (b) pUCCD(G): one realization for all-to-all connectivity (e.g., trapped-ion devices) using only Givens rotations (G).
+In both cases, the number of parameters is the same as the number of particle-hole pairs.

-While pUCCD (GS) has a nearly unique circuit layout, pUCCD (G) admits many realizations depending on the choice of initial configuration and ordering of Givens rotations.
-We therefore present simulator results for pUCCD (G) as distributions over multiple circuit realizations.
-In what follows, we use a single deterministic realization for both pUCCD (GS) and pUCCD (G) unless otherwise noted.
-Adaptive strategies such as orbital optimization or ansatz refinement could further enhance accuracy, but are left for future work.
+However, the circuit depth and number of two-qubit gates slightly differ.
+While pUCCD(GS) has a nearly unique circuit layout, pUCCD(G) admits many realizations depending on the choice of initial configuration and ordering of Givens rotations.
+We will therefore present simulator results for pUCCD(G) as distributions over multiple circuit realizations in Sec.~\ref{sec:Results}.